MX - Breeze Airways

 • Medications should be carried in your personal item of baggage and never in checked bags.
 Have an extra supply in case something is dropped or lost.

 • Snacks.
-Although snacks, including some gluten-free may be available for purchase on board, it is advisable to take along a good supply of your child’s favorite.
+Although snacks may be available for purchase on board, it is advisable to take along a good supply of your child’s favorite.

 Checking in